ngendah/learn-gnu-make/readme.md

 Learn GNU make
 ===============

-This is work in progress; bear with me.
 The goal is to share my knowledge about GNU make and in the process help others who are trying to learn it.
 My hope is that by the end of the tutorials you will have sufficient knowledge of make and makefile to be able to use it to build your own programs.

 # Prerequisites
-The tutorials assumes you have a modest working knowledge of the Linux operating system commands and the version control system, Git, :-).
+The tutorials assumes you have a modest working knowledge of the Linux operating system commands and the version control system, Git.
-You will also need to clone the project onto your computer.
+You will also need to clone the tutorials onto your computer.

 # Requirement
 In order to go through the tutorials you will require to install the following programs;